VURB

 3D modelling takes more effort than 2D modelling.

-NatHERS accredited tools model the building in a two-dimensional form and also generate reports that are valid for submitting, but this is not the case under VURB.
-Accurate 3D modelling of a complex building takes much more effort and therefore relatively more expensive to undertake.
+NatHERS-accredited tools model the building in a two-dimensional form and also generate reports that are valid for submission, but this is not the case under VURB.
+Accurate 3D modelling of a complex building takes much more effort and is therefore relatively more expensive to undertake.
 However, construction cost reduction is usually more than the energy assessor fee.